citizenfx/fivem-docs/content/scripting-reference/runtimes/lua/functions/RegisterNUICallback.md

   -- The data sent from the NUI is now accessible in the client file print( data )

-  -- This will send the data back to the NUI cb( 'sendThisBack' )
+  -- This will send the string "sendThisBack" back to the NUI cb( 'sendThisBack' )
 end)
 ```